RV WiFi Extender: Ultimate Guide to Staying Connected

 How far can an RV WiFi extender reach?

-This depends heavily on the model and environment.
-High-quality rooftop systems can often grab usable signals from up to a mile away in ideal, open conditions.
-In a crowded RV park with many obstructions, the effective range will be significantly less.
+The range of an RV WiFi extender varies significantly by model and environment.
+High-quality rooftop systems can often capture usable signals from up to one mile away in ideal, open conditions, while effective range will be less in crowded RV parks with obstructions.

 Is it hard to install an RV WiFi extender?